 1.China Cross-Border e-commerce

-Cross-border websites allows consumers to buy products online from merchants located abroad.
+Chinese Cross-border eCommerce websites allow consumers to buy products online from merchants located abroad.
 This kind of online shopping is more and more popular in China.
 Cross-border online trade reached 164 billion USD in 2020, almost double compared to the previous year.

 Moreover, Alibaba’s acquisition of Kaola in September 2019 will lead to a consolidation in this segment.
 Kaola will become a part of Tmall, stealing market share from the competitor JD.com.